»

 The

-corporation created by a group of businesses that
+created by a group of businesses that use energy.
+We

-We buy energy at wholesale prices and pass
+buy energy at wholesale prices and pass the discounts

 Can't